RGBboy/mongoose-validate/readme.md

 Validates any numeric character (0-9).

+### .int

+Validates any whole number e.g -1, 0 or 1.

 ### .postalCode

 Validates a postal code.
 The validation accepts any alphanumeric string with a single hyphen